memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 * [PIL](https://pillow.readthedocs.io/en/stable/)

-## HOW THE SYSTEM WORKS?
+##⚙️ HOW THE SYSTEM WORKS?

-This system works accordingly with a series of step below:
+This system works accordingly with a series of step explained below:

 1. **DATA COLLECTION**:
 <br>